grafana/loki/docs/sources/configuration/_index.md

 Since the beginning of Loki, log entries had to be written to Loki in order by time.
 This limitation has been lifted.
-Out-of-order writes may be enabled globally for a Loki cluster or enabled on a per-tenant basis.
+Out-of-order writes are enabled globally by default, but can be disabled/enabled on a cluster or per-tenant basis.

-- To enable out-of-order writes for all tenants, place in the `limits_config` section:
+- To disable out-of-order writes for all tenants, place in the `limits_config` section:

     ```
     limits_config:
-        unordered_writes: true
+        unordered_writes: false
     ```

-- To enable out-of-order writes for specific tenants, configure a runtime configuration file:
+- To disable out-of-order writes for specific tenants, configure a runtime configuration file:

     ```